|

 In 1992, the club rebuilt its main jump and judges' stand.
 On November 6, 1994, the jumping judge's stand was burned to the ground.
 Firefighters tapped into the snowmaking system and kept the fire from spreading to the jump.

-The base lodge was replaced with a brand new building in 1996, providing seating room, a snack bar, and restrooms.
+A brand new lodge was constructed starting in 1996, providing seating room, a snack bar, and restrooms.
+The facility was dedicated in January 1997.

 For the 2011-12 season, the City of Lebanon helped purchase new night skiing lights for the main slope.